biinari/php.vim/README.md

 Versions
 --------

-`php.vim` should work with Vim 5.4 and newer.
-Performance improvements target Vim 7.4 and newer.
+`php.vim` should work with Vim 7.0 and newer.

 Also works with other flavours like NeoVim.